 1. Posture improving exercises

-These include core strengthening and shoulder stabilizing.
+Some of the best exercises for women over 40 are core-strengthening and shoulder-stabilizing.
 Core stabilizing exercises such as hardstyle planks, bird-dogs, and dead-bugs, body glides and anti-rotation exercises are far more beneficial for posture than sit-ups or crunches.
 In addition, a strong core stabilizes the spine helping to avoid back issues which can become common with a weakened core.

-Its less about 6-pack abs and more about healthy posture which has an added benefit of a longer leaner appearance.
-Shoulder stabilizing exercises help to keep shoulders from rounding forward, a common sight in older women that creep us gradually over the years.
+Exercising in your 40s is less about 6-pack abs and more about healthy posture which has an added benefit of a longer, leaner appearance.
+Shoulder stabilizing exercises help to keep shoulders from rounding forward, a common sight in older women that creeps up on us gradually over the years.
 The goal here is to keep the neuromuscular connection in the postural stabilizing muscles in good working order.

-These are not the vanity shoulder exercises, but keeping these muscles healthy will aid in making your shoulders look more athletic simply from good posture.
-See this video for more information.
+These are not vanity shoulder exercises, but keeping these muscles healthy will aid in making your shoulders look more athletic simply from good posture.
 All varieties of rows including the use of bands, dumbbells, barbells, a cable machine, and TRX also help to improve posture.

 2. Balance challenge exercises.

-If you don’t use it you lose it.
-A good place to get in some balance work is during warm up.
-We use single sided exercises as part of our warm up to challenge balance and increase blood flow to the joints and muscles so that we can train effectively.
+Heed this mantra when it comes to balance: If you don’t use it, you lose it.
+A good place to get in some balance work is during warm-up.
+We use single-sided exercises as part of our warm-up to challenge balance and increase blood flow to the joints and muscles so that we can train effectively.

-If you want to experience the happy hormone rush form an effective training session, pick up some weights.
-There is nothing like the feeling after a weight training session to life your mood.
+If you want to experience the happy hormone rush from an effective training session, pick up some weights.
+There is nothing like the feeling after a weight training session to lift your mood.

 4. Cardio for endurance.

-Cardio has its benefits too.
-Endurance, stamina, heart health and stress reduction are the most notable benefits.
+I am not completely anti cardio for women over 40.
+Cardio has its benefits too: Endurance, stamina, heart health, and stress reduction are the most notable benefits.

 It is important to stress that while 30-60 minute walking sessions are great for stress relief, we cannot rely on walking alone to maintain our quality of life in our 40’s and beyond.